An update: Fall 2024.

 Jiayue Lynn Li is a PhD student with a background in media, cultural, and communication studies.
 Her research interests span digital communication, human-computer/robot interaction, and critical media analysis from a phenomenological standpoint.
 Her current projects focus on how individuals interact with and make meanings from digital artifacts such as memes created by selfies and (dis)embodied robots, and how this shapes our understanding of the self, others, and the world.

-Yunxiao Chen (Caitlyn) is a Master’s student and a teaching & research assistant at the College of Journalism and Communications.
+Yunxiao Chen (Caitlyn) was a Master’s student and a teaching & research assistant at the College of Journalism and Communications, UF.
 She defended her thesis in October 2023.
-She is determined to be a Human-Computer Interaction scholar and user experience expert (design + research).
-Her future studies broadly address the intersections of people, information, and technology.
+She is determined to being a Human-Computer Interaction scholar and user experience expert (design + research).
+Her future studies will broadly address the intersections of people, information, and technology.
 Currently, she is researching human attitudes and behaviors with emerging technologies, such as virtual reality and smartwatches.
 With a background in language and literature, Yunxiao is passionate about creative writing and has published some poems, short stories, and translations in China.
 As a “Cyberpunk” enthusiast, she aspires to do various art stuff on this theme.
+She will join the doctoral program in Emerging Media Studies at Boston University.

 Loren Ruffin was a Professional Master’s student in the CJC and completed an M.A. in Mass Communication.
 Prior to attending UF, she received a B.S. in Communication, with a concentration in Journalism, from East Carolina University.
 Her study interests included human-machine communication, digital user experiences, and diversity, equity, and inclusion in digital products.
 As part of her capstone project, she designed and programmed a virtual reality vocabulary game focused on accessibility specifically for deaf and hard-of-hearing users.
 Post-graduation she is currently a content designer for Uber’s Safety UX team, helping to design experiences that aim to keep earners and consumers safe on the app.